-&lt;sup>99 This appendix is written in such a way that it complements the materials from the 2012 NRC Report, which is currently considered the best available science on sea level rise in California.
+&lt;sup>97 This appendix is written in such a way that it complements the materials from the 2012 NRC Report and the 2018 OPC SLR Guidance, which is currently considered the best available science on sea level rise in California.
 As new reports are issued in the future, Commission staff will assess whether they should be considered the best available science and update the approaches or terminology in this Appendix accordingly.